 - Parental Cash Flow – A high-income professional can likely contribute something from current earnings toward college

-Since there are three other pillars to rely on, even if pillar three is minimal, college can still happen.
+Since there are three other pillars to rely on—even if pillar No. 3 is minimal—college can still happen.
 That's less and less the case with retirement, as Social Security's full retirement age is slowly climbing and pensions are going the way of the dodo bird.

 As a general rule, you can only pull people up to where you are.
-It is difficult (not to mention unwise) to provide significant financial help to someone else when you are financially insecure yourself.
-Like in the airplane when the oxygen masks drop—put yours on first, then help your children.
+It is difficult (and unwise) to provide significant financial help to someone else when you are financially insecure yourself.
+Like in an airplane when the oxygen masks drop—put yours on first, then help your children.

-#6 Retirement Accounts can be Stretched and Get Better Asset Protection
+#6 Retirement Accounts Allow for Easy Estate Planning and Get Better Asset Protection

-While 529 account beneficiaries can be changed, allowing the money to continue to grow in a tax-protected way for another decade or two, that pales in comparison to the benefits of a stretch IRA, or even better, a stretch Roth IRA.
+While 529 account beneficiaries can be changed, allowing the money to continue to grow in a tax-protected way for another decade or two, that pales in comparison to the benefits of an IRA.
+Retirement accounts allow you to simply specify a beneficiary and avoid probate.
+They can be stretched for an additional 10 years, too.
 529 accounts also have limited asset protection in the rare event you are sued for more than policy limits.
 It really varies quite a bit between states.
 Retirement accounts, on the other hand, receive excellent protection in nearly every state.

 The price of a college education is amazingly variable.
-It can range from a mid-four figure amount per year to a mid-five-figure amount per year, a 10 fold difference for a similar product!
-Retirement costs do have some variability (notice how many retirees downsize or move South to a lower tax state), but not nearly as much.
+It can range from a mid-four figure amount per year to a mid-five-figure amount per year, a 10-fold difference for a similar product!
+Retirement costs do have some variability (notice how many retirees downsize or move to a lower-tax state) but not nearly as much.
 Unlike college, spending dramatically less on retirement often results in a “less attractive product” (i.e. lifestyle).

 There you go.
 Seven reasons why you should prioritize retirement savings over college savings.
-As always, moderation in all things, but don't make the mistake of pouring all your resources into your children and then expecting them to support you in your old change.
-They may not be able to, may resent it, or simply may not do it at all!
+As always, moderation in all things, but don't make the mistake of pouring all your resources into your children and then expecting them to support you in your old age.
+They may not have the means to do it, they may resent it, or they simply may not do it at all.